-Peppa Pig World, part of Pautlons Park in the New Forest, is a dream day out for many toddlers and our 2 and 3 year old absolutely love spending a day surrounded by all things Peppa Pig!
-After our most recent visit in June 2021 we wanted to share our guide and tips for visiting Peppa Pig World with toddlers so you can plan for a fantastic family day out!
+Peppa Pig World, part of Paultons Park in the New Forest, is a dream day out for many toddlers and our 2 and 3 year old absolutely love spending a day surrounded by all things Peppa Pig!
+After our most recent visit, we wanted to share our guide and tips for visiting Peppa Pig World with toddlers so you can plan for a fantastic family day out!

 Peppa Pig World

-With 9 rides dedicated entirely to Peppa Pig and her family and friends, the park is a must visit for fans of the show.
+Located near the charming village of Lyndhurst, Peppa Pig World/Paultons Park is one of the best things to do in the New Forest with kids.
+With 9 rides dedicated entirely to Peppa Pig and her family and friends, the park is a must-visit for fans of the show.
 From the colourful rides to the character appearances and the merchandise everything in Peppa Pig World is, as the name suggests, Peppa Pig themed!

 Peppa Pig World is part of the larger Paultons Park, a family theme park with over 70 rides.